 SAVE ME FROM knows women aren’t going to stop coloring, bleaching, styling, and playing with their hair (and definitely can’t stop aging!)
 With our advanced hair science ingredients, we can maintain your hair’s health.
 We’ve included caffeine in each and every product alongside our tip to root Fenugen technology.

 So, skip the salon treatment for damaged hair and have your own salon treatment at home!
 Don’t start your hair repair process with your hands tied behind your back!
 Let us help you figure out which products would be best for your lifestyle.
-Take our quiz to learn which reboot would be the best fix for your hair damage.
-We hope you’ll love what you try and that you’ll see the difference!

 - Herman A, Herman A. Caffeine’s Mechanisms of Action and Its Cosmetic Use.
 Skin Pharmacology and Physiology.
 2013;26(1):8-14. doi:10.1159/000343174.